emmawalshdev/The-Book-bar/testing.md

 **Access denied page**
 - Test pathway
     - Search using a disallowed URL (eg https://the-book-bar.herokuapp.com//profile/emmaharte).
-    - Confirm a redirect to access denied page.
+    - Confirm a redirect to Access denied page.

 #### Mobile and Tablet testing
 To test responsiveness on mobile and tablet devices, further manual testing was carried out.
 The following steps were carried out as part of this process.